 This is why Life brings pain into play should we refuse to heed it’s first two previous alarms.
 Such change is predestined and must occur for our growth.

-All of your avoidance, delay, and deferring tactics come to a screeching halt when life finally and abruptly decides for you.
-The choice to change once yours is quickly snatched from you and instead forced upon you.
+All of your avoidance, delay, and deferring tactics come to a screeching halt when life abruptly and definitively decides for you.
+The option to change no longer yours.
+The time table snatched from our hands as change is instead forced upon us.

 No longer an option, your path is undeniably and unequivocally laid out before you.
 You must, and you will change.
 It is self-evident now, well beyond conjecture.

 Sadly, the third alarm often takes the shape of a tragedy.
 Sudden death in the family, that devastating job loss, a painful marital affair, or an unexpected serious illness.
 It matters not the form, shape or guise such crisis takes.
 Its effect will be significant, looming, and inescapable.

 Reverberating and resounding its message shall be.
 You MUST change, and you will change.
 NOW.
 The preordained subsequent life lesson has begun in earnest.

 Some believe that Life itself seeks to point you in one particular direction or another.
 Fate, to use the colloquial term.

 Each pathway leading to a predestined lesson with its subsequent knowledge and wisdom.
 Experiences that you yourself have preordained prior to birth.

 Others subscribe to the notion that Life is simply a random generation.
 Nothing more than incoherent meaningless chaos.
 The product of arbitrary chance and circumstance.
 An unpremeditated throw of the dice.

 As for me, regardless of whether Life is divinely inspired or not, things do often appear to happen in threes.
 My observational truth bears witness to this.
 The evidence of trinities dates back far and wide having touched every culture and run through every epoch.